-To obtain a sponsored gTLDs, businesses must be qualified for conditions established by the corporation or group that sponsors it.
+To obtain sponsored gTLDs, businesses must be qualified for conditions established by the corporation or group that sponsors it.
 The sponsor is also in charge of enforcing the rules and managing the sponsored gTLD.
 Sponsored TLDs include.gov (for US government institutions) and.int (for international organizations) (for international organizations).

 The non-sponsored gTLDs are centrally managed and monitored.
-And the Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for working together with various partners to manage them. .biz, .info, or .biz are the examples of this domain type.
+And the Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for working together with various partners to manage them. .biz, .info, or .biz are examples of this domain type.

 4. Second-Level Domains

 Second-level domains are below the top-level domains, but they’re still authoritative and valuable.
 Second-level domains are often the name of the vendor or business that registered a domain name.
 Apple.com, for example, is a second-level domain from the.com top-level domain.

 Second-level domains can also come in the form of country-code top-level domains.
 In this case, the country code is found to the right of the period.
 For example, in a domain such as “adidas.co.ca”, the country code top-level domain is “.ca” and the ccSLD is “.co”.